 Youth Fitness and Physical Activity

 The Research Fellows will work with Drs.
 Kyle McInnis, Kevin Finn and Zi Yan on an ongoing community-based youth research program called Active Science.
 The purpose of Active Science is to promote physical activity in school and afterschool programs among underserved children in kindergarten through 5th grade.
-The Child Obesity Team at the prestigious Robert Wood Johnson Foundation (RWJF) funds Active Science, which is offered at YMCAs, Boys and Girls Clubs, and public schools across the U.S. Responsibilities will include supervising children’s fitness programs and using a mobile app, tablet and cloud-based data management system as part of data collection and program evaluation.
+Previously funded by the Child Obesity Team at the prestigious Robert Wood Johnson Foundation (RWJF) and now by the New Balance Foundation, Active Science, which is offered at YMCAs, Boys and Girls Clubs, and public schools across the U.S. Responsibilities will include supervising children’s fitness programs and using a mobile app, tablet and cloud-based data management system as part of data collection and program evaluation.
 Other positions working with children in community-based afterschool programs also exist, including skills-based health education, physical activity in schools, and enhancing school-based physical and health education programming lead by Dr. Sarah Benes.

 Physical Activity, Intellectual Disability and Cognitive Research

 The Research Fellows will work with Drs.
 Zi Yan and April Bowling on their respective studies investigating the beneficial role of physical activity for young adults or children with intellectual disabilities (ID), attention deficit-hyperactivity disorder (ADHD), and related cognitive issues.
 The Fellows will gain experience in study design, program planning and implementation, data collection and analysis, literature reviews, and research dissemination.
 This will also include opportunities such as coordinating and leading peer education and service-learning projects for young adults with ID in the Merrimack Valley (led by Dr. Yan) and research on the connection between attention deficit and hyperactivity disorder (ADHD) and child obesity (led by Dr. Bowling).

 Human Performance Research